Lissa graduated from NC State University with a Bachelor's Degree in geology in 2015. Learning and writing about science is her passion.

 During the pioneers' time, three earthquakes shook the remote settlement of New Madrid, Missouri, from December 1811 to February 1812.
 These earthquakes were some of the strongest ever experienced on the continent, only beaten by the magnitude 9.2 quake that leveled Anchorage, Alaska in 1964.
 Most earthquakes (the ones strong enough for you to hear about, anyway) occur along plate boundaries, but these powerful earthquakes came from an ancient fault line that slipped within the crust.

 Seismic evidence shows that 750 million years ago, the supercontinent Rodinia rifted along that fault line and North America split off as the continent of Laurentia.
 Even though the eastern portion of North America is not near a current plate boundary, forces from the Mid-Atlantic ridge's push can create stresses that sometimes reopen the earth's old wounds.
 After 750 million years, the cracks are still there, creating a weak zone around New Madrid that could still be prone to major earthquakes in the future.

 December 16th, 1811: Quake #1

 John Reynolds, the future governor of Illinois, recounted his experience of the earthquake in his biography: his father had jumped out of bed screaming that "the Indians were attacking the house", and the family laughed at first, but with the aftershock that occurred at 7:15 in the morning they became worried that their house would not survive the damage.
 However, since it was a log cabin, they were relatively safe since wooden buildings tend to hold up well in earthquakes.
-Many of their neighbors in stone houses were not so lucky, the survivors becoming homeless.
+Many of their neighbors in stone houses were not so lucky; the survivors became homeless.
 A tent city was constructed for them, which may be why the death toll in the following earthquake wasn't as high.
-Without a building to fall on you, it's a lot easier to survive an earthquake.
+Without a building falling on you, it's much easier to survive an earthquake.